codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

 </figure>

 fig. 1 shows how the different parts are related to each other.

-MVVM also defines the rules of interactions between the three parts of the app.

 In fig. 1 the arrows indicate how the the different components talk to each other.

-For eg: The Model and view never talk to each other directly. i.e they are completely indpendent of each other.
-This means the model and view can change without affecting each other.

-The MVVM pattern also ensures that conforms to the dependency rule. https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
-The Dependency Rule.
-This rule says that source code dependencies can only point inwards.

 Boxes shows the components and lines shows the rules of engagement between them.
 Direction of the arrow - Indicates the direction of the dependency.
 Direction of communication.